greggman/react-split-it/README.md

 </Split>
 ```

-Let's say say it starts as 3 panes
+Let's say it starts as 3 panes

 ```
 +---------+---------+---------+